SaaS Compliance

 Cons

-• Limited specific detail on Indian statutory compliance nuances like the 50% Basic rule.
+• Limited specific evidence on 50% Basic vs CTC configuration.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.